jetzlstorfer/plattentests-go/README.md

 :warning: readme has to be updated

-This programm collects the current records of the week from http://plattentests.de and updates a playlist with all highlights.
+This program collects the current records of the week from http://plattentests.de and updates a playlist with all highlights.
 Therefore we are going to use Azure functions.
 Please note the original version of this program was using AWS lambda (see branch)

 # Usage

+## first token export currently not working. you need to have a valid token for it to run successfully.

 - Create the token first.
 Make sure you have the ENV variables set: `
   ```